 Rather than doing a boring presentation of the facts and all the different ways to accomplish something, she is not afraid to offer a real opinion and tell you the best way to do things.
 So, so, valuable if you can get your hands on it.

+🐓 2.
 Animal, Vegetable, Mineral

 This book is not exactly a “how to homestead” manual.
 It is the true story of Barbara Kingsolver, a writer who moves to a Virginia farm with her family with the dream of eating a local diet.
-It manages to celebrate self-sufficiency and eating local without being preachy and annoying, which is a difficult task.
+It manages to celebrate self-sufficiency and eating locally without being preachy and annoying, which is a difficult task.

+🌱 3.
 Gardening When It Counts

 This is another book that goes against the grain of some of the more common homesteading books.
-Rather than just repeating the same thing every other book does (“plant your vegetables in rich, well drained soil!”), the author goes in depth as to why your garden should be arranged and fertilized in a certain way.
+Rather than just repeating the same thing every other book does (“plant your vegetables in rich, well-drained soil!”), the author goes in-depth as to why your garden should be arranged and fertilized in a certain way.

+👒 4.
 The Women’s Heritage Sourcebook

-This is a beautifully photographed, coffee table style book that goes over a broad range of homesteading activities.
+This is a beautifully photographed, coffee table-style book that goes over a broad range of homesteading activities.
 There are sections on keeping animals, homestead cooking, how to have kids help on the homestead, and many other topics.

 I tend to prefer books that are deep and narrow, and this one is broad.
 But it’s so lovely and inspiring that it deserves a place on this list.

+❄️ 5.
 The Four Season Harvest

 It is solely devoted to extending your growing season with low-energy methods (that is to say, not using an expensive heated greenhouse).
 But this is one of the most important skills for homesteaders to learn because it allows you to extend your months of fresh vegetables.
-You will learn how to use row covers, soil warming methods, and choosing the right veggie varieties to harvest lettuce, spinach, and much more all though the winter.
+You will learn how to use row covers, soil warming methods, and choose the right veggie varieties to harvest lettuce, spinach, and much more all through the winter.

 A great choice for the more experienced gardener who is looking for a challenge!

+🥚 6.
 Fresh Eggs Daily

 The author has a gift for animals and the joy she finds in homesteading and keeping chickens shines through.
 This is a wonderful book to have before you even buy a chicken to get you excited about them, and also a lovely reference to keep on your shelf.

 There is more to a self-sufficient garden than planting a million things and watering them.
 Almost more important than the work of the garden is the work of planning it.
 This book helps you know how much to plant and how to use it.
 It included ideas for using your harvest, and even better, guides on how much to plant depending on how your family will consume it.
 The author also has a few books that include detailed garden plans that are very helpful.